What is Cash Transfer Programming (CTP)?

 A further distinction can be made between restricted or unrestricted cash transfers.
 Restricted cash transfers usually refer to vouchers, which can only be redeemed in defined shops for selected food or non-food items or services.
 Unrestricted cash transfers refer to money provided directly to beneficiaries or through bank or mobile services.
 Unrestricted cash can be spent by recipients according to their needs and preferences.

-The introductory Presentation on Cash Transfer Programming provides additional information on advantages, limitations and preconditions of the cash approach and an overview on current trends.
+The introductory Presentation on CTP provides additional information on advantages, limitations and preconditions of the cash approach and an overview on current trends.

 The Video produced by the Global Logistics Cluster gives an overview on the importance of markets and of understanding the supply chain in cash transfer programming.